timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 The models will be run from within R, but call the WinBUGS program externally.
 You will need to download and install this program (instructions and the installers can be found <a href="http://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/">here</a>.
 The method used to install WinBUGS depends whether you have a 32-bit or 64-bit computer.
 If you need help, just give me a shout.

+If you are running a computer with an operating system other than Windows, you will need to install JAGS instead.
+This software can be downloaded <a href="https://sourceforge.net/projects/mcmc-jags/">here</a>.

 Before we start with the Bayesian models, we will remind ourselves of the linear model of (log) metabolic rate as a function of (log) body mass:

 ```R